-SB 1281 addresses a few areas of the program's rules and operations that need refinement in order to better fulfill the purpose of the ESA program in meeting the needs of students.
-The bill makes the following changes:
+SB 1281/HB 2465 addresses a few areas of the program's rules and operations that need refinement in order to better fulfill the purpose of the ESA program in meeting the needs of students.
+These bills make the following changes:

-- Eliminates the Annual Education Plan requirement that was intended to replace a public school's Individualized Education Program (IEP). - Removes language requiring additional time attending a public school or charter school for students who previously qualified under the Arizona Scholarships for Pupils with Disabilities program or the Lexie's Law scholarship program. - Clarifies that children under age 7 are eligible to enroll in kindergarten. - Allows the Department of Education (ADE) to confirm that a student is not receiving a scholarship from a school tuition organization at the same time that the student is receiving ESA funds. - Caps contributions to qualified college savings plans at \$2000 per year. - Allows program funds to be used to pay for evaluations required by ADE to determine whether a student is eligible for educational therapies or services. - Allows students to continue in the ESA program until they graduate, obtain a GED, or reach age 22 if they continue to attend a qualified school, just like public school students with disabilities are permitted to do. - Directs ADE to allow students to identify all potential criteria to qualify for enrollment and prohibits ADE from restricting students to only one of the qualification criteria. - Requires ADE and the Treasurer to contract with financial management firms to manage the ESA accounts.
+- Eliminates the Annual Education Plan requirement that was intended to replace a public school's Individualized Education Program (IEP). - Removes language requiring additional time attending a public school or charter school for students who previously qualified under the Arizona Scholarships for Pupils with Disabilities program or the Lexie's Law scholarship program. - Clarifies that children under age 7 are eligible to enroll in kindergarten. - Allows the Department of Education (ADE) to confirm that a student is not receiving a scholarship from a school tuition organization at the same time that the student is receiving ESA funds. - Caps contributions to qualified college savings plans at \$2000 per year. - Allows program funds to be used to pay for evaluations required by ADE to determine whether a student is eligible for educational therapies or services. - Allows students to continue in the ESA program until they graduate, obtain a GED, or reach age 22 if they continue to attend a qualified school, just like public school students with disabilities are permitted to do. - Directs ADE to allow students to identify all potential criteria to qualify for enrollment and prohibits ADE from restricting students to only one of the qualification criteria.